rafnunser/seqtrimbb/README.md

 == DESCRIPTION:

 SeqtrimBB is a customizable and distributed pre-processing software for NGS (Next Generation Sequencing) biological data.
-It makes use of scbi_mapreduce gem to be able to run in parallel and distributed environments.
-It is specially suited for Roche 454 (normal and paired-end) & Ilumina datasets, although it could be easyly adapted to any other situation.
+It makes use BBtools, a versatile software suite.
+It is specially suited for Ilumina datasets, although it could be easyly adapted to any other situation.

 == FEATURES:

 * SeqtrimBB is very flexible since it's architecture is based on plugins.
 * You can add new plugins if needed.
-* SeqtrimBB uses scbi_mapreduce and thus is able to exploit all the benefits of a cluster environment.
-It also works in multi-core machines big shared-memory servers.

 == Default templates for genomics & transcriptomics are provided

-<b>genomics_454.txt</b>:: cleans genomics data from Roche 454 sequencer.
+<b>genomics.txt</b>:: cleans general genomics data from Illumina's sequencers.
-<b>genomics_454_with_paired.txt</b>:: cleans genomic data from a paired-end experiment sequenced with a Roche 454 sequencer.
-<b>low_quality.txt</b>:: trims low quality.
-<b>low_quality_and_low_complexity.txt</b>:: trims low quality and low complexity.
-<b>transcriptomics_454.txt</b>:: cleans transcriptomics data from a Roche 454 sequencer.
+<b>transcriptomics.txt</b>:: cleans transcriptomics data from Illumina's sequencer.
-<b>transcriptomics_plants.txt</b>:: cleans transcriptomics data from a Roche 454 sequencer with extra databases for plants.
-<b>amplicons.txt</b>:: filters amplicons.

 == You can define your own templates using a combination of available plugins:

-<b>PluginKey</b>:: to remove sequencing keys from 454 input sequences.
-<b>PluginMids</b>:: to remove MIDS (barcodes) from 454 sequences.
-<b>PluginLinker</b>:: splits sequences into two inserts when a valid linker is found (paired-end experiments only)
-<b>PluginAbAdapters</b>:: removes AB adapters from sequences using a predefined DB or one provided by the user.
+<b>PluginAdapters</b>:: removes AB adapters from sequences using a predefined DB or one provided by the user.
 <b>PluginFindPolyAt</b>:: removes polyA and polyT from sequences.
 <b>PluginLowComplexity</b>:: filters sequences with low complexity regions
 <b>PluginAdapters</b>:: removes Adapters from sequences using a predefined DB or one provided by the user.
-<b>PluginLowHighSize</b>:: removes sequences too small or too big.
 <b>PluginVectors</b>:: remove vectors from sequences using a predefined database or one provided by the user.
-<b>PluginAmplicons</b>:: filters amplicons using user predefined primers.
-<b>PluginIndeterminations</b>:: removes indeterminations (N) from the sequence.
-<b>PluginLowQuality</b>:: eliminate low quality regions from sequences.
 <b>PluginContaminants</b>:: remove contaminants from sequences or rejects contaminated ones.
 It uses a core database, but it can be expanded with user provided ones.

 == SYNOPSIS: